What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 Individuals are not eligible if they have been PI on an R01 award, a subproject of a program project (P01) or center project (P50, P60, U54), a mentored career development (K) award, or other equivalent research grant.
 However, they are eligible if have had support from a NRSA (F or T) or NIH small grant (R03).

 U.S. citizens, permanent residents, and non-citizen nationals are eligible, but not those on temporary or student visas.
+Proof of status will be required upon appointment.

 How do I apply?